oslikovskiy/oslikovskyiTest/README.md

 To install all dependencies: npm install

-To run application: yarn start
+To run application: npm run start